Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
 Nov30, frontend coder Qian write a funny bug.
-In my opinion, if one circle+number is deleted, the larger rest will stay where they are and number will be minus 1.
+In my opinion, if one circle+number is deleted, the larger rest will stay where they are and number will minus 1.
 But in his code, the larger rest move to previous, i suggest we record this bug, once we need it in later version.

 Nov24 The sign of industry progress is the emergence of instant noodles.
 (AI coding’s next era is all-in-one workflow) https://x.com/SeeLayer/status/1992983588778946813?s=20